atomone-hub/atom.one/roadmap.md

    - Complete the research for proposing the AtomOne launch software -\* The names of the proposed DAOs can be subject to change.\*

-## Phase -1: Finalizing Founding Documents
+## Phase -1: Finalizing Founding Documents - 100% completed

-1. **Governance Approval- 30% completed**
+1. **Governance Approval - 100% completed**
    - Publish the AtomOne's proposed roadmap and submit it to Govgen for vote (feedback and sentiment).
    - Publish the AtomOne's proposed tokenomics and submit it to Govgen for vote (feedback and sentiment).
    - Publish the AtomOne's software choice proposal and submit it to Govgen for vote (feedback and sentiment).
    - Publish the AtomOne's supply distribution proposal and submit it to Govgen for vote (feedback and sentiment).
    - Publish the AtomOne proposed completed Constitution and submit it to Govgen for vote (feedback and sentiment).
-2. **Complete the burn mechanism spec from ATONE to Photon- 10% completed**
+2. **Complete the burn mechanism spec from ATONE to Photon - 100% completed**

 ## Phase 0: AtomOne Chain Launch

-1. **Launch**
+1. **Launch** - 50%
-   - Launch the AtomOne chain with a simple Gaia fork and no, to minimal changes with ICS and IBC functionalities disabled.
+   - Launch the AtomOne chain with a simple Gaia fork and no, to minimal changes with ICS and IBC functionalities disabled. - 100%
-   - Ratify all governance documents on the AtomOne chain: Articles of Constitution and if required the proposed AtomOne roadmap and tokenomics
+   - Ratify all governance documents on the AtomOne chain: Articles of Constitution and if required the proposed AtomOne roadmap and tokenomics 0%

-## **Phase 1: Implementation**
+## **Phase 1: Implementation** - 25%

 1. **New features/changes implemented**
-   - Governance improvements
+   - Governance improvements - 50%
-   - PHOTON mechanics
+   - PHOTON mechanics - 50%
-   - IBC, including relay & fee-based spam prevention.
+   - IBC, including relay & fee-based spam prevention. - 0%
-   - Audit all of the above
+   - Audit all of the above - 0%
-2. **Photon activation**
+2. **Photon activation** - 25%
    - ATONE -> PHOTON burn mechanism enabled
    - ATONE only used as fees for PHOTON burn tx
    - All fees collected in PHOTONs
-3. **DAO Activation**
+3. **DAO Activation** - 0%
    - Complete the Charters for the Steering, Oversight, and the first Treasury DAO - The Buidl DAO\* and submit them to AtomOne for vote
    - Complete the Law documents for the proposed MVP DAOs and submit them to AtomOne for vote.
    - Approval of DAO members.